nnirror/wax/README.md

 - `high out` is the minimum value desired in the output.
 - `exponent` scales the output range according to an exponential curve and should be greater than or equal to 1.

+## sine
+Generates a sine wave between -1 and 1, oscillating at `frequency`.
+The phase of the sine wave can be modified at signal-rate with `phase`,which will be added to the `frequency` parameter.

 ## skipper
 Decides whether to pass or mute `input` every time `input` goes above 0.1, based on `prob`.